-The best high-interest savings accounts in Canada for 2020
+The best savings and investment accounts in Canada for 2024

-While the rate offered may vary from account to account, you’ll also want to consider other factors in your choice.
-For example, if you prefer to bank online, you won’t miss the ability to make in-person transactions and can take advantage of the fact that banks without brick-and-mortar branches may offer higher rates.
+While the rates offered can vary from account to account, you’ll want to consider other factors, too.
+For example, if you prefer to bank online or on your phone, you likely won’t miss the ability to make in-person transactions and can take advantage of the fact that banks without brick-and-mortar branches may offer higher rates.
 However, if having a live representative to help is important, then you’ll want to consider accounts offered by institutions with physical branches.

 There are various types of TFSAs, which can hold cash savings as well as various of investments, such as exchange-traded funds (ETFs), stocks, bonds, guaranteed investment certificates (GICs), mutual funds and more.
 Cash savings and investments can grow tax-free and can be withdrawn at any time without an income tax penalty.